chrissicool/zsh-t32/README.md

 > antigen bundle chrissicool/zsh-t32

-If you use [Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh "OMZ manager for ZSH"), add `zsh-t32` to your `plugins` lis and tclone this repository to your `$ZSH_CUSTOM/plugins` directory:
+If you use [Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh "OMZ manager for ZSH"), add `zsh-t32` to your `plugins` list and clone this repository to your `$ZSH_CUSTOM/plugins` directory:

 > $ ( cd $ZSH_CUSTOM/plugins && git clone https://github.com/chrissicool/zsh-t32 )